mgkahn/Quicken_Sankey/README.md

 ![alt text](images/Sankey_DefaultData.png)

 All columns from the raw data file are included.
 The "Export Row #" (red box) is the original row number from the Quicken XLSX file (red box).
 The default sort order is by Category-ascending as noted by the up-caret.
+The table is movable, resizable (in lower right corner), and can scroll vertically or horizontally.

 The next two figures show changing the sort order to Amount-ascending (most negative expenses to least negative expenses) and Amount-descending (least negative to most negative) by clicking on the column header.